-\$1210 CHEMISTRY (LAB SCIENCE) S1310 HONORS GRADES 10-11-12 1 CREDIT
+S1320 CHEMISTRY (LAB SCIENCE) 51320 COLLEGE PREP GRADES 10-11-12 1 CREDIT

-This course is a second-year chemistry course that builds upon the Core Foundations course.
-The pace and scope of this course are designed to prepare the student for Advanced Placement Chemistry.
 This course weaves the 12 Principles of Green Chemistry through the curriculum, giving students an opportunity to evaluate chemistry principles through a lens of sustainability and the decisions both a working scientist and Citizen Scientist need to make in real-world scenarios.
 Topics covered in this course include the mole concept and its applications, atomic structure, chemical bonding, reactions including oxidation-reduction, gas laws, kinetic molecular theory, solutions, equilibrium, and acid/base chemistry.
 Engineering principles woven into this course include two semester projects for which students will conduct both primary and secondary research, write a secondary research paper, design and conduct an experiment and present their findings through both a research paper and a peer-reviewed poster session.
 STEM practices and science literacy skills are regularly incorporated into this course through the use of lab activities for which students will analyze results and write lab reports.